approov/quickstart-kmm-ktor/README.md

 This quickstart is written specifically for Android and iOS apps that are implemented using [`Kotlin Multiplatform for Mobile`](https://kotlinlang.org/docs/multiplatform-mobile-getting-started.html) and [`Ktor Client`](https://ktor.io/docs/welcome.html) for network requests.
 If this is not your situation then check if there is a more relevant quickstart guide available.

-This quickstart provides the basic steps for integrating Approov into your app.
-A more detailed step-by-step guide using a [Shapes App Example](https://github.com/approov/quickstart-kmm-ktor/blob/main/SHAPES-EXAMPLE.md) is also available.
+This page provides all the steps for integrating Approov into your app.
+Additionally, a step-by-step tutorial guide using our [Shapes App Example](https://github.com/approov/quickstart-kmm-ktor/blob/main/SHAPES-EXAMPLE.md) is also available.

 To follow this guide you should have received an onboarding email for a trial or paid Approov account.